A nonconforming primal hybrid finite element method for the two-dimensional vector Laplacian: Regularity and error analysis

 \subsection{Weighted Sobolev spaces and regularity}

 \citet{CoDa2002} characterize the regularity of solutions to Maxwell's equations in two dimensions (as well as in three) using a family of weighted Sobolev spaces due to \citet{Kondratiev1967}.
 We now recall these spaces and give corresponding regularity results for the problem \eqref{e:primal}, combining the approach used in \citep{CoDa2002} with that of \citet[Section 2]{BrCuLiSu2008}.
-For a detailed treatment of Kondrat'ev spaces and elliptic regularity in domains with corners, we refer the reader to \citet*{KoMaRo1997}.
+For detailed treatments of Kondrat'ev spaces and elliptic regularity in domains with corners, we refer the reader to \citet*{NaPl1994} and \citet*{KoMaRo1997}.

 As in \cref{s:description}, let $ r _\ell (x) $ denote the distance from $ x \in \Omega $ to a corner $ c _\ell $ and $ r ^\lambda \coloneqq \prod _{ \ell = 1 } ^L r _\ell ^{ \lambda _\ell } $ for a multi-exponent $ \lambda = ( \lambda _1, \ldots, \lambda _L ) $.
 Given a nonnegative integer $m$, define the weighted Sobolev space